 1. Play a sound.
 This is handy if you think the MacBook might still be nearby, as you’ll be able to hear it.
 Even if it’s not, it may spook the thief and make them dump your laptop.
 It also displays a message on screen saying ‘Find My Mac alert,’ which may further spook the thief.

-2. Lock.
-This will prevent the thief from accessing your MacBook without entering a four-digit code you set.
+2. Lock/Lost.
+Lock will prevent the thief from accessing your MacBook without entering a four-digit code you set.
+Lost mode will prevent unauthorized access.

 3. Erase.
 This is the last resort.
 If you think there’s little chance of recovering your MacBook quickly, clicking Erase will wipe all your data.